 The Learning for Life curriculum is a cornerstone of learning at Arrow Vale and is covered in the following areas:

-- Learning for Life sessions during tutor time
+- Learning for Life sessions during tutor time and timetabled curriculum time

-- Our SMS/PSHE curriculum in Years 9, 10 and 11
+- Our SMSC/PSHE curriculum in Years 9, 10 and 11

-- The Arrow Vale learning journal
+- The Arrow Vale learning toolkit

-Each year group covers a range of interesting units which develop the wider TRIC skills alongside specific themed content.
+Each year group covers a range of interesting units which develop the wider KASE skills alongside specific themed content.
 Details can be found on the Year 9 and Key Stage 4 pages.
 Learning for Life sessions are characterised by opportunities to hear and share different viewpoints within a safe, well-managed learning environment.